This Butternut Squash Bisque with Maple Cream is a deliciously rich & creamy soup that’s perfect for chilly days.

 - Let cool then scoop out insides.

-- Add to a large pot and combine with additional stock and spices.
+- Add to a large pot or dutch oven and combine with additional stock and spices.

 - Simmer until warmed through.